 Agder University Library is more than a room for 300 000 books.
-We also work actively to ensure that you as a PhD-candidate are able to do independent research of high quality.
+We also work actively to ensure that you as a PhD-candidate are able to do high quality independent research.
 To offer you the best possible research support, each PhD-programme at the University has a subject librarian.
 This subject librarian has qualifications in information resources in your area of research, and is the person you should contact if you have questions regarding your research project.

 The subject librarian can help you: